johnslater3/Crypto/README.md

 # Crypto
-This is a demo page for various cyrpto examples
+This is a demo page for various crypto examples